thedevhack/Social-App-API/README.md

 ```bash
 docker compose down
 ```
+### POSTMAN COLLECTION IS PRESENT IN THE REPO ITSELF
 For Testing using Postman (Some Instructions)
 * For Testing Sign Up and Login API - you do not require any authentication but any other apis require Token Authentication which you get in Response when you login
 * For Testing Authenticated APIs include token in headers in this Format (also included in Postman Collection)